codefresh-io/docs.codefresh.io/_docs/learn-by-example/ruby.md

 Codefresh has the unique capability of launching Docker images within its infrastructure for a quick demonstration (e.g. to customers and colleagues).

-In the example Rails repository the default development "environment" is self-contained (it uses sqlite for a database).
+In the example Rails repository, the default development "environment" is self-contained (it uses sqlite for a database).
 This makes it very easy to preview.

 Launch the environment by clicking at the rocket icon in the images view.